sumitsk/algp/README.md

 # Active Learning with Gaussian Processes for Crop Phenotyping
 Plant phenotyping evaluates crops based on physical characteristics to support plant breeding and genetics activities.
 Since the current standard practice in collecting phenotype data needs human specialists to assess thousands of plants, phenotyping is currently the bottleneck in the plant breeding process.
 To increase efficiency of phenotyping, high throughput phenotyping (HTP) uses sensors and robotic platforms to gather plant phenotype data.
-Due to its limited on-board sample storage capacity, time and energy constraints, a robot can not exhaustively collect data from all the plants in a field, but instead has to select the most informative ones to learn the phenotype distribution via statistical models like Gaussian Processes.
-In this project, we develop an active learning algorithm with Gaussian Processes to enable a robotic system to actively gather measurements from the field without exhaustively covering the entire field.
+However, the current practices involve exhaustive data collection and is time-consuming.
+In this project, we develop an active learning algorithm with Gaussian Processes to enable a robotic system to actively gather measurements from the field in order to learn the phenotype distribution.

 ## Installation